BurraAbhishek/Python-Hand-Cricket/README.md

 NOTE: As Windows XP uses Python 2.7 as its last version, developers can modify the code for this purpose.

+Either use git clone or download this entire repository to play this game.

 Disk space: 10 MB (minimum).

 ### About this project